illusori/space-engineers-zi-pubsub/README.md

 To send events, you just send a command to the programmable block running the PubSub script.

-To receive events, you first have to register with the PubSub programmable block to receive those events.
+To receive events, you first have to subscribe with the PubSub programmable block to receive those events.
 To do this, you just need to issue a `pubsub.subscribe` event with the `EntityId` of the programmable block your script is running on.
 Events will then be sent to the consuming script as commands.
 Simple!

 (Don't worry about `EntityId` being mutable, it's only used temporarily during registration.)